Core Team

 Prof. Oliver Deussen is with the Department of Computer and Information Sciences at Konstanz University.
 He serves as the project director of EACVA from the German side.
 Deussen graduated from Karlsruhe Institute of Technology, and since 2003, he is a professor at the University of Konstanz, one of the Excellence Universities in Germany.
 2008-2020, he was a visiting professor at the Chinese Academy of Science in Shenzhen (SIAT).

 In 2004, Leymarie joined Goldsmiths College and initiated groundbreaking graduate programs, including the MA/MFA in Computational Arts and the MSc and MA in Computer Games.
 His entrepreneurial spirit is evident through startups like London Geometry (2011) and DynAikon (2015), with ongoing support for ventures like Brarista since 2019.
-Together with artist William Latham, he is the co-founder of the Creative Machines series of events (2014, 2018, 2022, and 2023): https://www.creativemachine.io/
+Together with artist William Latham, he is the co-founder of the Creative Machines series of events (2014, 2018, 2022, 2023, and forthcoming in late 2024): https://www.creativemachine.io/

 More information: https://www.linkedin.com/in/folleymarie/